JulianKunkel/siox/core/README.txt

 Compilation
 ===========

-To compile create a "build" directory and run the following commands inside it:
+To compile create a "build" directory and run cmake followed by make:

+mkdir build
+cd build
 cmake ..
 make